hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I recollect a circumstance or two,
 >
-> Tho' strange, yet I can vouch they're likewise true.
+> Though strange, yet I can vouch they're likewise true.
 >
 > They may be trifles, but perhaps you'll say,
 >